hgwood/fanfaron/README.md

 ### 6.0.0

-- *breaking* refactor: type mapping changed for `T | Reference Object` Previously, all types that could be unioned with a Reference Object had a `$ref` field.
+- *breaking* refactor: type mapping changed for `T | Reference Object`
+  - Previously, all types that could be unioned with a Reference Object had a `$ref` field.
 However those types are also used standalone in the specification.
-To bring the type mapping closer to the specification, these types no longuer have a `$ref` field.
+To bring the type mapping closer to the specification, these types no longer have a `$ref` field.
 Impacted types are `Parameter` and `Response`.
 To deal with the union case, companion types were added and named using the pattern `TOrReference`: `ParameterOrReference` and `ResponseOrReference`.
 These two types extends their respective standalone type, and add a `$ref` field.
 It now as easy to distinguish places where references are accepted and those where they are not as it is in the specification.

 ### 5.0.1

 - fix: missing `$ref` in `Response`
-- refactor: replaced Guava's ForwardingMap by own class
+- refactor: replaced Guava's `ForwardingMap` by own class
-  - Guava is no longuer a dependency.
+  - Guava is no longer a dependency.

 ### 5.0.0

 - *breaking* feat: removed all default values
-  - `exclusiveMaximum` and `exclusiveMinimum` in `Header` no longuer default to `false`.
+  - `exclusiveMaximum` and `exclusiveMinimum` in `Header` no longer default to `false`.
-  - `exclusiveMaximum` and `exclusiveMinimum` in `Items` no longuer default to `false`.
+  - `exclusiveMaximum` and `exclusiveMinimum` in `Items` no longer default to `false`.
-  - `deprecated` in `Operation` no longuer defaults to `false.`
+  - `deprecated` in `Operation` no longer defaults to `false.`
   - `required` in `Parameter` is now of type `Boolean` instead of `boolean`.
-  - `exclusiveMaximum` and `exclusiveMinimum` in `Parameter` no longuer default to `false`.
+  - `exclusiveMaximum` and `exclusiveMinimum` in `Parameter` no longer default to `false`.
-  - `wrapped` in `Xml` no longuer defaults to `false`.
+  - `wrapped` in `Xml` no longer defaults to `false`.

 ### 4.0.0